-Are you wondering how to raise more money for your nonprofit cause?
+Are you wondering how to raise more money for your nonprofit?

-Let’s start with a clear understanding of how fundraising works.
+Let’s start with a clear understanding of how fundraising, which is seeking contributed income, works.
 Stripped to the essentials, here it is:

 Definitions and Clarifications

-Connect: You meet people, build relationships, and help them to achieve their goals.
+Connect: You meet people, build relationships, and help them achieve their goals.
 You provide them value.

 People include actual and potential donors, individuals who never donate but otherwise contribute (i.e., volunteers and cheerleaders), and folks who take but never give.